ClickHouse/ClickHouse/docs/en/interfaces/http.md

 ## Formatted Queries {#http-formatted-queries}

-You can create a format string for the query, and provide arguments for the format string with the parameters of client app.
+You can create a format string for the query, and provide arguments for the format string with the parameters of the HTTP request.
 For more information, see [CLI Formatted Queries](cli.md#cli-formatted-queries).

 ### Example